-- Disabled: Password can be shared between users.
+- Disabled: The password can be shared between users.

 You create a password for your internal sales training videos and share it with Anne — a new sales rep. She starts watching on a desktop computer connected to your internal company network.
 At some point, Anne moves to the lounge area and wants to continue watching on a laptop.
-Since her laptop is connected to your internal company network, she can enter the password and continue watching.
+All she had to do is enter the password.